ginstrom/paladin-novel/manuscript/chapter-20.md

 "When?"
 Silviana asked.

-"Three days hence, at the Grove of First Light.
+"As soon as may be, at the Grove of First Light.
 They've requested that Gond appear before them to answer for his actions."

 "And there's one more thing," the messenger added, consulting another scroll.
 "A delegation from Millhaven arrived yesterday, seeking audience.
-They claim to represent the merchant guilds, but..."
-He hesitated.
+They claim to represent the merchant guilds."

-"But what?"
-Gond asked.

-"Something felt wrong about them.
-The guards said they carried themselves like priests, but their robes bore the symbols of Kemiss, god of commerce."
+Gond’s expression didn’t change, but a new alertness entered his eyes.
+"Millhaven, you say?
+And they arrived *yesterday*?"
+The timing, as always, was suspect.
+"Something about them troubles you.
+What did you feel?"

+"Nothing I can put my finger on, Lord Gond... just a feeling.
+They're too smooth, their eyes too quick.
+And they don't carry the smell of incense, more like... old coin and something else I can't name."

+"But you have concerns about them," Gond stated, his gaze steady on the messenger.

+"Well it ain't for me to say I figure, but they don't behave like any priests I've seen before."

 Silviana's eyes sharpened.
 "Priests of Kemiss?
 Here?"